 At the apex, there is nowhere to go but straight down the other side.
 That is immediately followed by a huge loop and a soaring heartline roll.
 The train races to the far end of its track, does a turnaround and navigates other elements, including a corkscrew and a dive loop that inverts passengers for a few disorienting seconds.

-"Disorienting" is the operative word.
-With all of the inversions, it was hard for me to get my bearings.
-I knew the ride would travel out to Surf Avenue and swing back towards the ocean, but I wasn't aware it had happened.
-The slightly rough ride also distracted me.
+“Disorienting” is the operative word.
+With all of the inversions, it was hard for us to get our bearings.
+We knew the ride would travel out to Surf Avenue and swing back towards the ocean, but we were not aware it had happened.
+The slightly rough ride also distracted us.
 Thankfully, with no head restraints, there was none of the ping-ponging head banging for which some coasters are infamous.

 Thunderbolt has some bunny hills on the return ride, which would typically deliver nice pops of airtime on other coasters.
-But, the heavily ratcheted thigh restraints on Thunderbolt prevents any appreciable out-of-your-seat moments -- at least it did for me.
+But, the heavily ratcheted thigh restraints on Thunderbolt prevents any appreciable out-of-your-seat moments (at least it did for us).
 The ride is mostly a blur, and it seems to end too quickly.

 It is neither a major disappointment, nor a hugely winning ride.
-Hence, the mediocre three stars.
 But it makes a bold, dazzling statement along the boardwalk.
 And, as the first custom-designed coaster at Coney Island in decades, it is a welcome harbinger of great things to come.